mikerae/html-and-css-essentials-portfolio-project/README.md

 + https://www.pexels.com/photo/
 + people-sitting-in-front-of-bonfire-in-desert-during-nighttime-1703314/
 + pexels-ivan-samkov-9630140
-### The follwoing images were used from other sites
+### The following images were used from other sites
 + https://morethanjustsurviving.com/batoning/
 + https://www.cabinlife.com/articles/the-5-best-campfire-lays-and-how-to-build-them
 ### The following images were used from the Ray Mears Bushcraft Shop